 The controlled, or compensating, differential is diagrammed attached to the right-side steering brake.
 Bolts securing the three-piece case can be seen, along with how the three pieces fit together.
 The bevel gear operated one set of gears and a compensating shaft on each side to steer and brake the tank, and another set of gears and a compensating drive shaft on each side to drive the tank.
 A steering brake drum was carried on each compensating shaft; when a brake was actuated and that compensating shaft consequently slowed or stopped, the track on that side also slowed, causing the tank to turn to that side.
 Slowing or stopping both compensating shafts slowed or stopped the tank.
 Power left the differential to the final drives via the compensating drive shafts.
 (Picture from TM 9-1750 Ordnance Maintenance--Power Train Unit, Three-piece Differential Case, for Medium Tanks, M3, M4, and Modifications.)

-The steering brake assembly has been removed from the differential assembly after the connecting bolts have been removed.
+On the left, the steering brake assembly has been removed from the differential assembly after the connecting bolts have been removed.
 The lower and outer flanges were secured by 1⅛" (2.858cm) bolts, while the inner flange was held by 1" (2.5cm) bolts.
 Note that armor flange of the right-side steering brake assembly did not extend all the way across; this provided clearance for the 75mm gun installation.
+On the right, the right-side steering brake shoe is being pulled out of the housing.
+The brake lining was .3125" (.7938cm) thick when new, and needed to be drilled for rivets when installed.
 (Picture from TM 9-1750 Ordnance Maintenance--Power Train Unit, Three-piece Differential Case, for Medium Tanks, M3, M4, and Modifications.)

 An exploded view of the differential is provided here.
 (Picture from TM 9-1750 Ordnance Maintenance--Power Train Unit, Three-piece Differential Case, for Medium Tanks, M3, M4, and Modifications.)